aws-samples/aws-genai-for-databricks/README.md

-# AWS x Databricks - Generative AI Workshop
+# AWS x Databricks - Generative AI RAG Application

+This repository illustrates how you can build Retrieval Augmented Generation (RAG) based application using Databricks and AWS.
+Please follow the step-by-step instructions on the [workshop](#todo).

 ## Getting started